christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Furthermore, there appears to be compelling evidence that the ToM task is closely tied to the linear representation hypothesis –models seem to pick up properties of the input and represent them as directions in activation space.
+Furthermore, there appears to be compelling evidence that the ToM task is closely tied to the linear representation hypothesis<sub>[<a href="https://arxiv.org/pdf/2311.03658" title="Park" rel="nofollow">11</a>]</sub><sub>[<a href="https://aclanthology.org/N13-1090.pdf" title="Mikolov" rel="nofollow">12</a>]</sub> –models seem to pick up properties of the input and represent them as directions in activation space.
 When we dig into layer 22's PCA, a few interesting things come to light.

 The PCA breaks down into three clusters of concepts: